dylans0ng/dylans0ng.github.io/_posts/2023-09-01-fastest-way-to-show-descriptive-stats.md

 (Caption: We're gonna be analyzing this a McDonalds meal!
 Credit to Brett Jordan on Unsplash)

 ## Introduction
 In this post, I'll show you a **quick way** to show a list of **descriptive statistics** in Excel!
-And I'll be analyzing a **dataset on Big Mac prices** and use a **simple tool** in Excel to get the mean, median, and more.
+And I'll be analyzing a **dataset on Big Mac prices** and use a **simple tool** to get the mean, median, and more.
 Here's the link to the dataset: https://www.kaggle.com/datasets/vittoriogiatti/bigmacprice

 So, make sure to **read until the end** if you're interested to analyze this data in only a **couple of mouse clicks**!